Jrich45/demo/README.md

 # demo
-playing around with git and github
+playing around with git and github!